-The NHMRC Guidelines were developed to establish a nationally-accepted approach to infection prevention and control, focusing on core principles and priority areas for action.
+The NHMRC guidelines were developed to establish a nationally accepted approach to infection prevention and control, focusing on core principles and priority areas for action.
 They provide a basis for healthcare workers and healthcare facilities to develop detailed protocols and processes for infection prevention and control specific to local settings.

-When implementing these recommendations, all healthcare facilities need to consider the risk of transmission of infection and implement according to their specific setting and circumstances.
+When implementing these recommendations all healthcare facilities need to consider the risk of transmission of infection and implement according to their specific setting and circumstances.
 It is recognised that the level of risk may differ according to the different types of facility and therefore some recommendations should be justified by risk assessment.

-Effective infection prevention and control is central to providing high-quality healthcare for patients and a safe working environment for those that work in healthcare settings.
-Healthcare-associated infection (HAI) is preventable.
+Effective infection prevention and control is central to providing high quality health care for patients and a safe working environment for those that work in healthcare settings.
+Healthcare-associated infection is preventable.

-HAI does not just affect patients and workers in hospitals - HAIs can occur in any healthcare setting, including office-based practices (e.g. osteopathic clinics).
+Healthcare-associated infection (HAI) does not just affect patients and workers in hospitals - HAIs can occur in any healthcare setting, including office-based practices (e.g. osteopathic clinics).
 Any person working in or entering a healthcare facility is at risk.
-However, HAI is a potentially preventable adverse event rather than an unpredictable complication.
+However, healthcare-associated infection is a potentially preventable adverse event rather than an unpredictable complication.
 It is possible to significantly reduce the rate of HAIs through effective infection prevention and control.